Neighborhood disorders: Noises created by abnormal behavior

 Are you bothered by neighborhood noise in your building or near your house?
 These noises may emanate from a person or an animal or from an installation.
 They may be punished if they constitute an abnormal disorder manifesting during the day or night.
 We are telling you what steps need to be taken to stop this nuisance.

-The criteria are assessed differently depending on whether the noise is caused during the night or during the day.
+The criteria are different depending on whether the noise is caused night or the day.

 At night